SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/02-HTML-Common-Elements.md

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>
 [/html]

-You will learn more about links and the `<a>` tag in the next page.
+You will learn more about links and the `<a>` tag in the next slide.
 [/slide]

 [slide]